tdegeus/cppmat/docs/compile.rst

   If you want to avoid separately including the header files using a compiler flag, ``git submodule`` is a nice way to go:

-  1. Include this module as a submodule using ``git submodule add https://github.com/tdegeus/cppmat.git``.
+  1. Include the submodule using ``git submodule add https://github.com/tdegeus/cppmat.git``.

-  2. Replace the first line of this example by ``#include "cppmat/src/cppmat/cppmat.h"``.
+  2. Include using ``#include "cppmat/src/cppmat/cppmat.h"``.

       *If you decide to manually copy the header file, you might need to modify this relative path to your liking.*